Marinade comes together in 2 minutes. Longer marinate (a few hours # to overnight) deepens the flavor but 20 min on the counter is fine. # Broiler is faster + more forgiving than baking for this. # # 2026-04-27: cooked from the 2026-04-23 plan — worked well. # 2026-06-16: switched to air fryer as th

 2. Coat the salmon all over.
 Let sit 20 minutes on the counter (or up to overnight in the fridge — wipe off excess before cooking if it marinated long).

-4. Place salmon skin-side down.
-Broil 6–9 minutes depending on thickness, until the top is deeply caramelized in spots and the fish flakes.
-Watch it — miso burns fast.
+4. Place the salmon skin-side down and air-fry 7–10 minutes, depending on thickness, until the top is deeply caramelized in spots and the fish flakes.
+No need to flip.
+Watch the last couple of minutes — the miso’s sugars catch fast.
+(No air fryer?
+Broil it instead: high, rack ~6 inches down, 6–9 minutes.)

 5. Top with scallion.
 Serve over rice with the vegetable alongside.